MY SCIENTIFIC INVESTIGATION REACHES ITS END IN THE MINES OF MILOS ISLAND

 🔺 Cultural Homogenization

-Wherever industrial methylated products go, they bring the same loop:
+Wherever industrial methylated products go, they bring the same vicious cycle:

 ❍ Sugar + caffeine = stimulation